software-students-spring2024/2-web-app-exercise-gas2/README.md

 ## Product vision statement

-A web app that helps you get closer to your close ones though questions.
+A web app that helps you get closer to your close ones through questions.

 ## User stories